icehousesf/exchange-migration/index.md

 ## Updates:

+*Thursday 9/22/16:*

+1. Testing emails between cptestuser13 (migrated to Office 365 mailbox) and my on-prem mailbox.
+Got NDR when sending to cptestuser13.
+Receiving from cptestuser13 has no problem.
+Found out cptestuser 13 do not have Office 365 license yet.
+Assigned E1 license to cptestuser13.
+Waiting for dirsync to complete before can test further.
+2. Continued working on the firewall rules for Hybrid NCCR.
+Discussed with Hugo on the additional questions.
+3. Working on TXT records with Breon.
+Breon created the public DNS TXT record for stores.potterybarn.com.
+He said TXT record has already been created for wsgc.com.
+The wsgc.com TXT record is needed for federation certificate renewal.
+However HCW still failed on validated.
+ Suspecting problem was caused by the firewall.
+Going to check with security team tomorrow.
+Once get this working, will have to create TXT records for the other 11 domains.

 *Wednesday 9/21/16:*

 1. Working on firewall rules for Hybrid NCCR.
 Emailed Hugo for help on a few more questions.